 How to get help this Christmas

-To get the point where you can enjoy a meal can take a lot of help from others, especially health professionals.
-If you think this is an eating disorder you need to get professional help as soon as you think this is a problem.
+To get to the point where you can enjoy a meal can take a lot of help from others, especially health professionals.
+If you think this is an eating disorder, you need to get professional help as soon as you think this is a problem.
 First, call your GP and ask for an extended appointment to talk about your concerns.
 Don’t go alone if self-referred, take someone you trust along to offer the support you need.